-Once you’re connected, you’ll be able to publish videos directly to Facebook and YouTube as native videos, while keeping track of their statistics (views, engagements, and shares) from Vimeo.
+Once you’re connected, you’ll be able to publish videos directly to Facebook Pages, YouTube, Twitter, LinkedIn Company Pages, Pinterest, and Shopify Product Pages as native videos, while keeping track of their statistics (views, engagements, and shares) from Vimeo.
 This enables you to see how your videos perform on each platform.
-You’ll be able to edit your privacy settings in the publish to social module, which means that you’ll always have control over where your posts are shared.
+You’ll be able to edit your privacy settings in the publish to the social module, which means that you’ll always have control over where your posts are shared.

-After you’ve published a video to social, you’ll be able to head to the stats page within your Video Manager to see how it’s performing.
+After you’ve published a video to social, you can go to your Library and navigate to Analytics > Social to see how it’s performing.
 You’ll be able to check on the following aspects:

 - Views (i.e., how many people saw your video and watched it)

-Please note that on Facebook, statistics will only reflect if the video was shared to a page, rather than to someone’s wall.
+Please note that on Facebook, analytics will only reflect if the video was shared to a page, rather than to someone’s timeline.

 Why publish to social?

 Video plays a large role in the way people consume content on social media — wherever you turn, across platforms, people are watching videos.
 As a video creator, there are many reasons you might want to incorporate publishing to social platforms directly from Vimeo into your workflow.